microsoft/PowerPlatformConnectors/independent-publisher-connectors/Zoom Meetings/readme.md

 •	A Zoom Account

 ## Supported Operations
-Currently there are two actions:
+Currently there are three actions:
 * `Create Meeting` : This Action will help to create Meeting with few inputs required for the Meeting.
 You will get a Response which contains all the Meeting Details Ex: Meeting URL, Meeting ID
 * `Get Meetings` : This Action will get the Meetings that you have in Zoom Platform.
 The Response you will get will contain all the Meeting details for every Meeting that you created.
 * `Meeting Details` : This Action will help the get the details for a specific Meeting.
 The Response will contain all the Meeting details that you requested.